Community Development Block Grants Disaster Recovery

 How Do I Apply?

-2. Sign in or create an account in Submittable
+2. Sign in or create an account in Submittable.

-3. Create an application and add Collaborators
+3. Create an application and add Collaborators.

-4. Submit application by DATE
+4. Submit application by deadline DATE.

 5. Applications will be reviewed for completeness and accuracy by CDBG staff

-6. Address application inaccuracies sent via Submittable
+6. Address application inaccuracies via Submittable

 Need Help?